iotinga/bauer/README.md

 #### Event Handlers ####
 Piece of code executed each time a new event occurs in the topic which holds the code

+### ...one more thing! ###
+By default, Bauer uses JSON for events de/serialization.
+We choose JSON interoperability over binary efficiency.

 [Who was Bauer?](https://en.wikipedia.org/wiki/Felice_Bauer)